TEALSK12/apcsa-public/curriculum/eu_lo_ek.md

 --
 The way variables and operators are sequenced and combined in an expression determines the computed result.

+[CON-1](#CON-1) The way variables and operators are sequenced and combined in an expression determines the computed result. |

 | Enduring Understanding Learning Objective Essential Knowledge | Description |
 |:-------|:--------------------------------------|